dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 named ``<IBar-server>``.

 The supplied client class suffix is appended to the name of the interface to generate the client class name.
-If the “Generate client classes with suffix” box is not checked, no client classes are generated, and client methods specialize on ``<C-Interface>`` instead.
+If the "Generate client classes with suffix" box is not checked, no client classes are generated, and client methods specialize on ``<C-Interface>`` instead.

 .. index:: .SPEC files